ibm-cloud-docs/cephaas/sds-cli-reference.md

 **Parameters to provide:**

-* The service instance identifier.
-	* Flag: `--instanceid INSTANCEID`

-* The server-provided token for determining what resource to start the page on.
-	* Flag: `--start START`

 * Number of resources to return on a page.
 	* Flag: `--limit LIMIT`

 * Including this option filters the collection of resources by name.
 	* Flag: `--name NAME`

-* Including this option displays all pages of the collection for hosts.
-	* Flag: `--all-pages`

 * API Endpoint in the URL form.
 	* Flag: `--url string`